LaurePiechaczyk/project4-code-institute-django/TESTING.md

 - [Safary](https://en.wikipedia.org/wiki/Safari_(software))

 ### Test on devices
 [Chrome DevTools](https://developer.chrome.com/docs/devtools/) was used to see how the site looks like on various phones and tablets.
-Additionally, after deployment the website was tested on various phones: iphone11, iphone10, Samsung Galaxy A3.
+Additionally, after deployment the website was tested on various phones including iphones and Samsung phones.

 ### Testing the website manually